Pumpkin Fluffernutter Bars

 Total Time 50 minutes

-Pumpkin Fluffernutter Bars are the perfect bar for the rapidly arriving fall season and the beginning of ALL THINGS PUMPKIN on the blog.
-These bars are gooey, pumpkiny (hey, on this blog that’s a word autcorrect) and perfectly peanut buttery.
-Plus they’re made with Pumpkin Spice Peanut Butter from Peanut Butter and Co. who so generously sponsored this post.
+Pumpkin Fluffernutter Bars are the perfect bar for the fall season and the beginning of all the pumpkin flavored treats1.
+These bars are gooey, pumpkiny (yes that’s a real word), and perfectly peanut buttery.

 Yield 16 Servings